 I had spoken to him often about changing his mind.
 After a while, he agreed to it.
 But I saw it in his eyes that he wasn’t at peace with the decision.
 We never went through with it because he killed himself a few months later.

-Today, I don’t even remember their faces.
+Today, I do not even remember their faces.

 under the amber sun,